fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 4️⃣ Use your terminal to move to a folder where you want to put the cloned project (using more technical language, this is called moving to a directory of your choice). 📁

-5️⃣ Then type `git clone` and then paste the URL copied earlier
+5️⃣ Type `git clone` and then paste the URL copied earlier

 You normally should have written
 `git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY`